audriuss/ce-demo/README.md

 ### Step 3 - Create a Content Script
 The content script contains JavaScript that executes in the contexts of a page that has been loaded into the browser.
 Scripts can read and modify the DOM of web pages the browser visits.

-Let's create a `content.js` script which listens popup message and changes page backround color.
+Let's create a `content.js` script which listens to popup messages and changes the page background color.

 ```javascript
 chrome.runtime.onMessage.addListener(